rameau-fr/MC-Calib/docs/Windows.md

 2. **Download the MC-Calib repository from GitHub**
-   The repository can then be placed in a separate folder/directory that the user will later mount on docker to set as /home for the docker container run.
+   The repository can then be placed in a separate folder/directory that the user will later mount in docker to set as '/home' for the docker container run.
 Copy the absolute address of this Windows directory where the repository is located because it will be our `$(PWD)`.

 3. **Pulling Docker Image**
    Using Windows Powershell or CMD, we pull the docker images using the commands given in the README.

    First, we move to the directory where our downloaded repository is located.
    The command for this is:
-   `Cd (copied absolute path)`
+   `cd (copied absolute path)`

    Then pull the docker image using either one of the commands given below.